Madonna and religion: Catholicism

-Madonna is an Italian-American born and raised Catholic, in a Roman tradition.
+Madonna was born and raised Catholic.
 She adopted "Veronica" as her confirmation name, paying tribute to Saint Veronica.

 Agents like the American theologian Chester Gillis, have explained that Madonna was educated in a strict Catholic household.
-It influenced both her life and career, with scholar Arthur Asa Berger recalling "the importance of her Italian Catholic background".
-In 1991, Christian author Graham Cray, wrote for Third Way that Madonna was the only lapsed Catholic in popular music who "has made a reaction against her Catholic background, in her driving force" and as a "motivation of her work".
+It influenced and left a mark on both her life and career, with scholar Arthur Asa Berger recalling "the importance of her Italian Catholic background".
+In 1991, Christian author Graham Cray, wrote for Third Way that Madonna was the only lapsed Catholic in popular music who "has made a reaction against her Catholic background, in her driving force" and as a source of "motivation of her work".
 Years later, however, French academic Georges-Claude Guilbert commented that "her resentment toward Catholicism is proportional to the marks it left on her", but he didn't feel it as "particularly original", because many writers and artists built entire careers on such ambivalent feelings.
 To American philosopher Mark C. Taylor, "Madonna's ongoing involvement with Catholicism is exceedingly complex".

+Biographer J. Randy Taraborrelli, in Madonna: An Intimate Biography (2018) adds that to Madonna's ambivalence about religion "must have been the way she was influenced by the somewhat fanatical —and confusing— she witnessed in her mother".
+He cited an adult Madonna saying: "I saw my mother doing things that really affected me.
+She would kneel on uncooked rice [...]
+If my aunt came over my house and had jeans that zipped up front, my mother covered all the statues so that they couldn't see such a display.
+She then turned the holy pictures towards the wall".

 Spiritual seeking

 Madonna made a major turn in the mid-1990s during her pregnancy.
 She began practicing yoga and reading spiritual developments coming from Asia such as Hinduism and Buddhism.
 She also became a Kabbalah devotee.
 However, she kept her Christian education, revealing that her daughter Lourdes, "will spend more time with the Bible than her television".
 Religious professor Kathryn Lofton, said that her turn to Kabbalah "inspired articles emphasizing her new spiritual enthusiasm".
-Even Erik Davis, considered her case "the biggest metaphysical blast" in a 1999 article for Spin, where he reviewed industry's artists that incorporated or practiced spiritual beliefs.
+Erik Davis, considered her case "the biggest metaphysical blast" in an article for Spin published in 2019, where he reviewed industry's artists that incorporated or practiced spiritual beliefs.
 Commentators Craig Detweiler and Barry Taylor called it a "notable turn" in her life, impacted by motherhood, yoga, Kabbalah and Hindu mysticism.

-Madonna later adopted the name "Esther", a Biblical Hebrew name that means "star".
+Amid her spiritual enthusiasm, Madonna later adopted the name "Esther", a Biblical Hebrew name that means "star".
 Shalom Goldman, a Middlebury College professor of religion, quotes Madonna as having claimed to have studied all the women of the Old Testament but she was most drawn to Esther because "she saved the Jews of Persia from annihilation".
-Some considered the name's choice as a "manifestation of the divine shekhinah" which in Kabbalah denotes the feminine aspect of God's presence.
-Rabbi Kerry M. Olitzky made the suggestion that Open Source Judaism, was what allowed Madonna to develop an interest in Kabbalah without any interest in converting to Judaism.
+Some of her religious fans, according to Goldman, considered the name's choice as a "manifestation of the divine shekhinah" which in Kabbalah denotes "the feminine aspect of God's presence".
+Rabbi Kerry M. Olitzky made the suggestion that Open Source Judaism was what allowed her to develop an interest in Kabbalah without any interest in converting to Judaism.